The Cocktail Craftsman

 Good seal - It performs as you'd expect.
 Mix your ingredients in the included pint glass, put the tin on top, and start shaking.
 We did not experience any leaks.
 We also tried the tin with other standard pint glasses without issue. 👍

-Good grip - Let's face it when you are shaking it like crazy, sometimes we get a little over zealous.
-With the rubber grip on this tin, you have the little added confidence that you can shake away!
-This we feel is a positive. 👍
+Good grip - Let's face it when you are shaking it like crazy, sometimes we get a little overzealous.
+With the rubber grip on this tin, you have a little added confidence that you can shake away!
+This we feel is positive. 👍

 Overall: We recommend this Boston Cocktail Shaker from BARsics.
 We feel that the additional grip outweighs the lack of feel for the "done" indicator.
 For experienced Cocktail Craftsmen who have a "feel" for how long to shake this negative becomes a non-factor. 👍